 This is the sharpest vehicle in Hyundai India's lineup at present, and one which sure does turn heads!
 It looks great from the front, and in profile too, but I just didn't like the rear design.
 But that could just be me.
 Like I said, it turns heads, which is everything the potential owners might care of in the design stakes.

 2020 Hyundai i20 Review: Features & Equipment

-For example, the glovebox is cooled and the steering is adjustable for both rake and reaches (usually you would just find rake adjustability).
-And you know what the best part is?
+So, the glovebox is cooled and the steering is adjustable for both rake and reach (usually reach adjustability is missing in this segment).
+And guess what?
 These two features are standard across all variants.

-However, what's irksome is that there's no Asta (O) variant for the iMT, which means you can't have a sunroof, and side & curtain airbags, if you're buying your i20 with the iMT transmission.
-Ditto for cruise control and adjustable headrests at the rear.
-Hyundai has given the same treatment to the CVT (known as IVT in the brochure).
-Why Hyundai?
-Why can't I have the Asta (O) with the iMT and CVT?
+However, what's strange is that there's no Asta (O) variant for the iMT, which means you can't have a sunroof, and side & curtain airbags, if you're buying the iMT.
+Same thing for cruise control and adjustable headrests at the rear.
+In fact, it's the same issue with the IVT.
+I mean I don't care about the sunroof, but I should be able to get the side and curtain airbags!

-The seats are comfortable and even six-footers will not complain of headroom, knee room, and legroom.
-I am not "assuming" this; I did manage to put a six-foot-tall friend inside.
-He said he was comfortable.
+The seats are comfortable for even taller people, who will not complain of headroom, knee room, and legroom.

 2020 Hyundai i20 Review: Performance